-As an antioxidant preservative, sodium metabisulfite works by protecting the other ingredients in a formulation from oxidation, which is the loss of electrons.
-For example, when products are exposed to air, oxygen from the air is reduced, gaining electrons from ingredients such as fats and oils in the formulation.
-This is why sodium sulfite can be referred to as a reducing agent; it donates a hydrogen atom to the oxygen in order to protect the other ingredients.
-Oxidation results in rancidity, color changes, viscosity changes, and deterioration of active ingredients in finished products.
+As an antioxidant preservative, sodium metabisulfite works by protecting the other ingredients in a formulation from oxidation.
+Oxidation occurs when products are exposed to air.
+Oxidation changes the composition of some of the formulation’s ingredients such as fats and oils.
+Oxidation results in rancidity, color changes, viscosity changes, and deterioration of active ingredients in your skincare and bodycare products.
 Adding an antioxidant preservative like sodium metabisulfite will make the product less susceptible to degradation when exposed to environmental elements and prevent the growth of bacteria and molds.

 In addition to use as an antioxidant preservative, sodium metabisulfite functions as a hair-waving/straightening agent.
 It is often used in combination with sodium sulfite and sodium sulfate in products used to straighten the hair and in permanent waves.
 Other hair care products that use sodium sulfite include hair bleaches, hair dyes, colors and tints.

-The United States Food and Drug Administration (FDA) includes sodium metabisulfite on its list of substances considered Generally Recognized As Safe (GRAS) for use as chemical preservatives in food.
-It is not to be used in foods recognized as sources of vitamin B1, or on raw fruits and vegetables.
+The United States Food and Drug Administration includes sodium metabisulfite on its list of substances considered Generally Recognized As Safe (GRAS) for use as a preservative in food.
 Sodium metabisulfite must be clearly labeled on the food packaging because some people are sensitive to sulfites.

 The safety of sodium metabisulfite in skincare and cosmetic formulations has been assessed by the Cosmetic Ingredient Review Expert Panel.
 The Cosmetic Ingredient Review Expert Panel is a group responsible for evaluating the safety of cosmetic ingredients.
 Sodium metabisulfite has low dermal penetration which means it isn’t deeply absorbed into the skin however it has been linked to some irritation and allergy.
-After evaluating the scientific data, the CIR Expert Panel concluded that sodium metabisulfite was safe as used in cosmetics and personal care products.
+After evaluating the available data, the Cosmetic Ingredient Review Expert Panel concluded that sodium metabisulfite was safe for its indicated uses in cosmetics and skincare products.

-Despite the approval of sodium metabisulfite by the CIR Expert Panel, it should be noted that a significant number of people are allergic to the group of ingredients known as sulfites, which includes sodium metabisulfite.
+Despite the approval of sodium metabisulfite, it should be noted that a significant number of people are allergic to the group of ingredients known as sulfites, which includes sodium metabisulfite.
 Asthmatics and people with allergies to aspirin are at an elevated risk for this type of reaction to sulfites.
 Sodium metabisulfite can also be an irritant to the skin, eyes, and respiratory tract.
-With the low level of sodium metabisulfite used in cosmetics and personal care products, however, it poses little threat to a person’s health.
+With the occurrence of allergy in mind, sodium metabisulfite is used in low concentrations, posing little risk to your health.